 The processing time needed to obtain development permits and required approvals is commonly cited by the development community as a prime contributor to the high cost of housing.
 Depending on the magnitude and complexity of the development proposal, the time that elapses from application submittal to project approval may vary considerably.
 Factors that can affect the length of development review on a proposed project include the completeness of the development application and the responsiveness of developers to staff comments and requests for information.
 Approval times are substantially lengthened for projects that are not exempt from the California Environmental Quality Act (CEQA), require rezoning or general plan amendments, encounter community opposition, or are appealed to or require approval from the Coastal Commission.
-Applicants for all permits or reviews are recommended to request a preapplication conference with the respective department to achieve the following:
+The City strives for a streamlined building permit plan check process, especially for single- and multi-family residential development.
+Internal targets for plan check review times for building permits are 10 business days for the first submittal, 5 business days for the second and subsequent submittals, if needed.
+It is worth noting that the timing of the overall process depends more heavily on the responsiveness of the design team after the first round of review.